Market Analysts see Tanger Factory Outlet Centers Inc. [SKT] gaining to $7.50. Time to buy?

 Sponsored

-To access the conference call, listeners should dial 1-844-492-3729 and request to join the Tanger Factory Outlet Centers, Inc. SKT Call.
+On January 28, 2021, customers of Robinhood, Interactive Brokers and other popular trading platforms claimed that they were being blocked from purchasing shares of Tanger Factory Outlet Centers, Inc. (NYSE: SKT) and other securities that are being heavily shorted by institutional investors.

-Tanger Factory Outlet Centers Inc. stock has also gained 8.56% of its value over the past 7 days.
-However, SKT stock has inclined by 98.84% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 110.12% and gained 37.55% year-on date.
+Tanger Factory Outlet Centers Inc. represents 92.65 million in outstanding shares, while the company has a total market value of $1.41 billion with the latest information.
+SKT stock price has been found in the range of $13.86 to $15.64.

-The market cap for SKT stock reached $1.16 billion, with 92.65 million shares outstanding and 91.02 million shares in the current float.
-Compared to the average trading volume of 2.73M shares, SKT reached a trading volume of 13310815 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.95M shares, SKT reached a trading volume of 5415524 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Tanger Factory Outlet Centers Inc. [SKT]:
+Here is what top equities market gurus are saying about Tanger Factory Outlet Centers Inc. [SKT]:

 Compass Point have made an estimate for Tanger Factory Outlet Centers Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on November 09, 2020.
 The new note on the price target was released on September 21, 2020, representing the official price target for Tanger Factory Outlet Centers Inc. stock.

-Tanger Factory Outlet Centers Inc. [SKT]: An insightful look at the core fundamentals
+Tanger Factory Outlet Centers Inc. [SKT]: A deeper dive into fundamental analysis

 Operating Margin for any stock indicates how profitable investing would be, and Tanger Factory Outlet Centers Inc. [SKT] shares currently have an operating margin of +30.24 and a Gross Margin at +41.41.
 Tanger Factory Outlet Centers Inc.’s Net Margin is presently recorded at +17.97.